sharondumb/sharondumb.github.io/_posts/2022-10-24-things-i-enjoy.md

 6. Zhuangzi
 7. Life drawing
 8. Theodor Adorno
+9. Humpback whales
-9. The smells of vanilla, petrol and rain
+10. The smells of vanilla, petrol and rain